padiketeku/EnvMonMod/EMM-Prac-6-Croc-Biomass-Modelling.md

 ```

-Given the study area spans multiple Sentinel-1 image scenes, the collection must be mosiacked and clipped to the study area.
+Further trimming of the data.
+Given the study area spans multiple Sentinel-1 image scenes, the collection must be mosaicked and clipped to the study area.

 ```JavaScript
 var before = before_collection.mosaic().clip(aoi2);